Fluency AWS Monitoring

 Return the Integrations page, and edit the AWS Monitoring configurations.

 On the following pop-up, you are given the opprtunity to test the configuration using the Test Connection button.

-You may be sent to the edit page directly, on subsequent visits for the plugin configuration page, select the Show External ID button in the upper left corner of the page.
+You may be sent to the edit page directly, on subsequent visits for the plugin configuration page, select the External ID tab in the upper left corner of the page.